City-of-Helsinki/drupal-helfi-strategia/README.md

 Since the paragraph is globally available, it might be a good idea in the future to move these files to the hdbt theme.

 ### News feature
-For some reason the News feature is on in this instance and there is also news_item content in the database, and they are even published.
-At the time of writing it is not clear why and other topic-related news is created in the Etusivu instance in the same manner as other news, and the enabled news feature does not affect this process.
+For some reason, the News feature is enabled in this instance, and there are also published news_item contents in the database.
+At the time of writing, it is unclear why this is the case.
+Other topic-related news is created in the Etusivu instance in the same manner as other news, and the enabled News feature does not affect this process.